UNFURL: 12 Weeks to Your First Full Draft

 What have past UNFURL participants said?

-• “It gave me some actual TOOLS for our writing practice and for developing a pieces.
-Actually really pragmatic tools that I will continue to use for a long time!
+“It gave me some actual TOOLS for my writing practice that I will continue to use for a long time!
 The expectation to keep writing each week was also incredibly helpful -- I love a good homework assignment to keep myself on track.”

 Workshop Fee: $1850